Beet Sugar Engineer School

 Purpose

 The purpose is to instruct beet sugar company employees and other technologists in the fundamentals and beyond on factory processes, their application to factory operations and the details of the practical operations of the unit processes.
-Engineer School will include a lecture on a priority topic identified by the industry (e.g., carbonation) and include time in a factory(ies) to understand and develop possible solutions to factory issues.
+Engineer School will include a lecture on a priority topic identified by the industry (e.g., carbonation, diffusion, crystallization/separatin, etc.) and include time in a factory(ies) to understand and develop possible solutions to factory issues.
+This year the course will focus on Evaporation.
 Courses are designed to improve the student’s knowledge of the factory processes, increase value to the employer, and provide greater potential for advancement.

 Eligibility